bob2u/b2uFramework-public/README.md

 * Abstract Plugin and Interface mechanism

 ## Licensing
 (c) Manavi Solutions, LLC.

-For licensing details please email: contact [@t] manavi [.T] co
+For licensing details please email:

+contact [@t] manavi [.T] co

 ## Terminology
-There are a few basic concepts that have been established in order to help to understand the flow of data within this framework.
+A few basic concepts have been established to help understand the flow of data within this framework.
 These key concepts are:
-* **Plugin (Directory) -** Plugins in b2uFramework are reusable website/application specific components.
+* **Plugin (Directory) -** Plugins in b2uFramework are reusable website/application-specific components.
 These components are organized under directories, and the given directory name corresponds to an API endpoint.
 A Plugin can contain one or many Actions.
 * **Action (File/Class) -** An Action is a specific .php file where the file name corresponds to the API endpoint under the Plugin directory.
 The Action's .php file will contain a class with the same name as the Action file.
-An Action performs a set of specific tasks (i.e. Methods).
+An Action performs a set of specific tasks (i.e., Methods).
 * **Method (Function) -** A Method is a unique function within an Action class that will execute a task when requested.

 A typical request to the b2uFramework will look like: `www.sitename.com/plugin/action/method`

 @see [\B2U\Core\Action](https://github.com/bob2u/b2uFramework-public/blob/master/README_ACTION.md#b2ucoreaction) for more details about b2uFramework request URL

-* **Interface -** The primary use of an Interface is to maintain a single instance access to some resources that lives once through the execution of the entire script, which is one that will not require multiple instances.
-These are entrypoints into new/extended functionality that can be added to the framework, and used/re-used by the application's Plugins as well as other Interfaces.
-Each Interface can provide access to the any number of modules they support.
+* **Interface -** The primary use of an Interface is to maintain single instance access to some resources that live once through the execution of the entire script, which is one that will not require multiple instances.
+These are entry points into new/extended functionality that can be added to the framework and used/re-used by the application's Plugins and other Interfaces.
+Each Interface can provide access to any number of modules they support.
 Common pre-defined Interface categories are:

   * Server - containing modules for server technology
   * Authorization - common modules could be _HeaderAuthorization_, _LDAP_, _DatabaseDriven_, etc.